The rules have been developed in accordance with the following principles:

 The rules (including the procedures and annexes) are legally binding on members.
 Material amendments will be subject to a formal consultation process, unless certain exemptions apply.
 For example, LME Clear will not be required to consult on changes to the content of the annexes.

 The rules are also supplemented by operational documents such as the detailed service specification which are not legally binding.

 There are currently no consultations.

 Qualifying CCP status

-LME Clear is required to publish certain additional information to its member firms because of its Qualifying Central Counter party (QCCP) status.
+LME Clear is required to publish certain additional information to its member firms because of its qualifying central counterparty (QCCP) status.
 This information is available to employees of member firms by logging in or registering below.
-From July 2022, we will no longer publish the C-factor under the Interim method as the SA-CCR approach has been mandatory since January 2022.
+We stopped publishing the C-factor under the Interim method in July 2022, as the SA-CCR approach has been mandatory since January 2022.